pibara/physicalquantity/README.md

 # dimensions check

-Often you will want to check if a wuantity has the expected dimensions
+Often you will want to check if a quantity has the expected dimensions

 ```python
 assert temperature.same_dimensions("temperature")